-Students are responsible for initiating withdrawal procedures for any semester for which they are enrolled.
+Students are responsible for initiating withdrawal procedures for any semester or term for which they are enrolled.
 If a student fails to withdraw from the University officially, the grades earned for all courses will be entered on his or her permanent record.
-Withdrawal requests must be either made in person in the VPAA Office (McClain Hall 203) or in writing.
+Withdrawal requests must be either made in person in the VPAA Office (McClain Hall 203) or in writing or via e-mail.